Trojans come up short on the road

 USC snapped their five-game losing streak with the win.

 Seek third 2-0 start in last 12 seasons

 Trojans' roster features depth and talent

-BREAKDOWN: Brendyn Taylor, 6-foot-3, 185-pound sophomore guard begins his second season as part of the men's basketball program.
-Saw limited action as a freshman, but demonstrated the ability to play exceptional defense.
+BREAKDOWN: Brendyn Taylor, 6-foot-3, 185-pound junior guard begins his third season as part of the men's basketball program.
+Saw limited action as a freshman and sophomore, but demonstrated the ability to play exceptional defense.

 2013-14: Taylor played in 18 games, including one start, and averaged 1.1 points and 0.7 rebounds per game.
 He scored a career-high six points in a season-high 13 minutes vs. CS Northridge on Nov.
 12. Also scored six points off the bench vs. West Alabama on Nov.
 21. Made his first career start on Feb.
 13 vs. Utah and went scoreless in three minutes of action.
 Matched a career high with three rebounds vs. Boston College on Dec.
 8. Suffered a knee injury in the game at Stanford on Feb.
 20 and did not play the rest of the season.